nhsconnect/FHIR-NRLS-API/pages/overview/overview_principles.md

 ### Records should be exposed using National Standards

-To enable Consumers to retreive records with minimal custom integration between Consumer and Provider systems, records should be exposed using national standards.
+To enable Consumers to retrieve records with minimal custom integration between Consumer and Provider systems, records should be exposed using national standards.

 The NRL defines a [Read interaction](retrieval_interaction_read.html) for retrieval of a record via the SSP, which enables a retrieval of records using a standard HTTP GET interaction for a set of specified formats and data structures.
 There may be exceptions where record retrieval takes place using an alternative retrieval mechanism.